GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_theory.md

-## Visulization of Multi Spectral Remote Sensing Data
+## Visulisation of Multi Spectral Remote Sensing Data
-The fact that the bands of the individual spectral ranges are available in the files of multispectral remote sensing scenes as individual rasters allows various possible combinations of these bands to create so-called false colour composites: the optical perception of the human eye can be divid-ed into the three spectral ranges of visible light (red, blue and green, R-G-B for short).
+The fact that the bands of the individual spectral ranges are available in the files of multispectral remote sensing scenes as individual rasters allows various possible combinations of these bands to create so-called false colour composites: the optical perception of the human eye can be divided into the three spectral ranges of visible light (red, blue and green, R-G-B for short).
 In a "true colour display", i.e. the optical display of a satellite image as the human eye would perceive it (e.g. Google Maps Satellite), these bands are also assigned to the corresponding bands: R = Red, G = Green, B = Blue.

 ```{figure} /fig/en_m8_rs_bandsconcept.png
 ---